 - An unsecured personal loan

-- A government loan, such as Fannie Mae HomeStyle or FHA 203(k) loan
+- A government loan, such as Fannie Mae HomeStyle loan or FHA 203(k) loan

 You don’t necessarily have to live in the home already; some home renovation loans can be used to buy a fixer-upper and make upgrades at the same time, giving you one loan to repay.

 Most home renovation loans require the borrower to have a certain amount of equity in the home.
 Personal loans are an exception because they’re unsecured loans.

 When should you consider a home renovation loan?

-Simply put, if you don’t have the cash to finance renovations or repairs, a home renovation loan is worth considering.
+If you don’t have enough liquid cash to finance renovations or repairs, a home renovation loan is worth considering.
 It’s also worth pursuing if you have your eye on a home that has a lower asking price but needs serious work.

 This loan can be used to great advantage by homeowners who want more control over building equity in their home by making improvements — but it’s a loan for substantial upgrades, not handyman work.
 If a project will improve the value of the property, a home remodel loan can be a valuable tool.

 “I would only recommend taking out a renovation loan if the costs of the renovation are still well below the current value of the home,” says Gregg Harris, president of LenderCity Home Loans in Chesterfield, Missouri.
 “It is also important that they will positively impact the value of the home over the long run.
 So, things like bathrooms, kitchens and additions make the most sense.”